 According to a report by the Society for Human Resource Management, 86% of US employees believed their diversity training practices “were effective” in achieving their organization’s outcomes.

 Here are a few Do’s for managing diversity in the workplace:

-3. Managers should create an environment that makes employees feel like a part of the bigger team.
+Managers should create an environment that makes employees feel like a part of the bigger team.
 To build trust among employees, managers should implement team-building exercises.
-Appreciating the contributions of various employees increases their confidence and morale and helps them to respect each other; thus helping in diversity management.
+In a report by the Society for Human Resource Management, trust between employees and senior management was ranked to 64%.

-4. One more important thumb rule for managing diversity in the workplace is to create an atmosphere where employees can practice open communication.
+One more important thumb rule for managing diversity in the workplace is to create an atmosphere where employees can practice open communication.
 In business meetings, employees should be given a chance to speak and listen to others.
 They should also be given a suitable platform to express their concerns.
 It is important for the organization to treat the concerns of all employees equally.